Recipe for Greek Chicken Souvlaki

-If you would like to learn more about cooking in Provence, please visit our Website.
+If you would like to learn more about cooking in Provence, please see our Provence cooking vacations.\

 For the crumble: